azzarelli/wape/EvaluationMethod/README.md

 ## Getting Started
 We have prepared a number of scripts: `run_hypertune.bat` and `tuned_run.bat`.
 These were used to hyper-parameter tune models individuallly and run multiple tests of the same run (to collect error bars).

 If you followed the [NeRFStudio](https://github.com/nerfstudio-project/nerfstudio/) instructions on downloading the conda environment you can run these as well as the following command.
+You are not required to download nerfstudio repository as we have modified much of the code (it has since been updated so newer versions may not work).

 ```
 ns-train [nerfacto/instant-ngp/mipnerf]
 ```

 To run the tuned models the following can be used where `%%d` is the folder path which by default it `data/GT/`.
-This folder should contain the pregenerated data from our data synthesis method.
+The `data/` folder is currently empty.
+Using the `DataSynthesis` code you can generate the exeplicit radiance field data and place it in `data/GT/`.
+[WandB](https://wandb.ai/) is used to monitor and collect results (include images).

 ```
 ns-train mipnerf --pipeline.datamanager.path=%%d --pipeline.datamanager.train-batch-size=4096 --optimizers.fields.optimizer.lr=5e-4 --pipeline.datamanager.loss-function-rgb=MSELoss --pipeline.datamanager.loss-function-density=L1Loss